ettorepuccetti/terrarossa/NOTES.md

 }
 ```

-flaky VSCode type error in .tsx file, how to temp solve:
+flaky VSCode type error in .tsx file, how to solve:

-in tsconfig.json add:
+in `cypress/tsconfig.json` add:

 ```
 "module": "NodeNext",